janus103/DEL/README.md

-# DEL: Domain Embedding Layer (Official Project, 2023, Neurips)
+# DEL: Domain Embedding Layer (Official Project, NeurIPS 2023)
 This repository provides the official PyTorch implementation of the following paper:

 > **Abstract:**